Is It a Good Idea to Consolidate Debt?

 Payment History

-As long as you make your payments on time after consolidating, you can use the process to build your credit score over time.
-If you miss a payment by 30 days or more, your credit score can take a significant hit.
+On the other hand, if you miss a payment by 30 days or more, your credit score can take a significant hit.

 Check Your Credit Before Consolidating Debt

 If you believe debt consolidation can help you tackle your debt, check your credit score before you get started to gauge your creditworthiness and potential options.
-Additionally, you can use Experian's card comparison tool to get matched with personal loans and balance transfer credit cards based on your credit profile.
+Then, review personal loans and balance transfer credit cards that you're likely to qualify for based on your credit profile.

 As you execute your debt payoff strategy, continue to monitor your credit to understand how your actions impact your credit score and track your progress in building and maintaining good credit.